ericbn/vim-solarized/README.md

 ## True-color support

-The colorscheme is ready for true-color support.
-Just enable it in your `.vimrc` with:
+The colorscheme is ready for true-color support (requires at least Vim 7.4.1799).
+Enable it in your `.vimrc` with:

     set termguicolors